 The Italian company’s blurb claims that the helmet has been wind-tunnel tested and I can definitely confirm that it doesn’t suffer much in the way of buffeting at motorway speeds on naked bikes.

 Noise-wise, it is ok but as with most helmets it is best worn with earplugs and there is a slight whistle.
 The drop-down sunvisor keeps things versatile and is manned with a smooth-operating slider on the left-hand side.
 Some drop-down visors I have tried leave an annoying gap of bright light at the bottom but I’ve not had any problems with this one.

 The main visor comes Pinlock ready and has a catch to keep it securely closed.
 Swapping visors is easy, but with the drop-down sunny there is rarely any need to chop and change.

 The strap has a double-D fastening, which is something I prefer to seatbelt style buckles as I find it quick and easy to get a snug fit.
 Downsides?
 It’s not cheap, with a price of around £399.99.

 Here's what I thought after the first six months...

-Six months of use with the Airoh ST 701 has impressed and here are my thoughts after 3,500 miles.
+Six months of use with the Airoh ST 701 have left me full of admiration and here are my thoughts after 3500 miles.